jla497/friend_finder/README.md

 2. Add me as your friend.
 3. You can then view my previous geolocation on google map.
 4. Search for places nearby you.
+5. Click on one of those places and you will receive a direction service from your current location.